Updated: May 19

 -The two most popular movies to be filmed there are The Blue Lagoon with Brooke Shields and Cocktail with Tom Cruise.

--Turtles frequent the area and depending on the time of year, it's possible to see them because the guides know where to find them, or at least mine did.
+-Turtles frequent the area and depending on the time of year, it's possible to see them during your boating or rafting experience because the guides know where to find them, or at least mine did.

 -The villas on the water start at $1,000.00 USD per night.
 So grab a few friends and split cost maybe?

-Of course, the strong swimmers dove right in at the lagoon's deepest point but I was content to watch it all unfold from the bow.
-There is a little mineral spring to the right of the lagoon and I chose to be dropped off there.
+Of course, the strong swimmers dove right in at the lagoon's deepest point but I was content to watch it all unfold from the bow of Captain Greg's boat.
+There is a little mineral spring to the right of the lagoon and I asked to be dropped off there.
 The water is COLD so it's best to just jump in all at once and try to keep moving because if you stay still for too long, curious little fish will bite you - found that out the hard way.
-I meant to swim around for a bit then head over to my second destination before home but there is something about that water that rendered me immobile for at least an hour longer than I originally planned to be there.
-No regrets, at all.
+I meant to swim around for a bit then head over to Frencman Cove, my second destination.
+'A bit' turned into almost an hour later when I left the water with pruney fingers and no regrets for falling behind on my schedule.

-I came across Portland Jerk Center after the unpleasant experience of attempting to buy dinner at the Marina.
-The food pictured above was better than you can imagine.
+After an unpleasant experience with the wait staff at the Marina, I came across Portland Jerk Center.
+The food pictured below - in the company of snapshots from the Errol Flynn Marina, was better than you can imagine.
 I was so pleased that on my way back to the marina for ice cream, I allowed a random drunken old man to persuade me to buy cash pot.
 I bought the number 13 for $100.00 JMD and won $2,600.00 JMD.
 Not bad for a first time gambler.

 The next morning, I decided to do breakfast then spend some time in the cove before a late check out.
 Breakfast was so basic it didn't need a picture but French.
 Man's.
 Cove. one of my favourite places in Jamaica where my dearly beloved cool cool river water flows into the warm Caribbean sea needs more than pictures.

-Less than $16,000.00 for the whole trip from my door right back to my door.
+Less than $16,000.00 (about $108.00 USD) for the whole trip from my door right back to my door.
 This includes all transportation, meals, snacks, boat tour and accommodation.
 Too much of a stretch on your pocket?
-Turn it into a day trip (my original intention) and spend this:
+Turn it into a day trip (my original intention) and spend less than $40.00 USD.
+Here's how: